zadirion/Unreal.nvim/README.md

 **Requirements**

-- make sure you install  the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable
+- make sure you install  the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
+Needs to be added manually to path, the installer does not do that
 - (optional) If you don't already have your own configuration, I recommend you use my neovim configuration specialized for development in Unreal Engine https://github.com/zadirion/UnrealHero.nvim

 **Installation**